-Another way to make tall buildings more sustainable over their full life cycle is to improve their energy efficiency.
-Energy efficient high rise is achieved by minimizing the energy demand requirements through solutions like double skin facades which improve insulation and minimize solar gain while still maximizing natural light.
+Another way to make tall buildings more sustainable throughout their life cycle is to improve the energy efficiency.
+Energy efficient high rise is achieved by minimizing the energy demand requirements through solutions like double skin facades, which improve insulation and minimize solar gain while still maximizing natural light.

 Energy efficiency is not only limited to minimizing the demand but also exploring solutions which incorporate on-site energy generation into the building design.

 A good example is Bahrain World Trade Centre, where we have incorporated wind turbines on one of the most iconic towers in the Middle East.